Roseville Domestic Violence Attorney

 The following are the four main types of domestic violence protective orders in California:

-• Emergency Protective Order (EPO) - If the police respond to a domestic violence call when the courts are closed–either late at night or on the weekend–an officer can call a judge and request an EPO that is immediately effective.
+- Emergency Protective Order (EPO) - If the police respond to a domestic violence call when the courts are closed–either late at night or on the weekend–an officer can call a judge and request an EPO that is immediately effective.
 The judge must believe you or your child is in immediate and present danger of domestic violence.
-An EPO is valid for five business days or seven calendar days–whichever is sooner–to give you enough time to go to court to request a domestic violence restraining order (DVRO).
+An EPO is generally valid for five business days or seven calendar days–whichever is sooner–to give you enough time to go to court to request a domestic violence restraining order (DVRO).

-• Temporary (ex parte) Restraining Order (TRO) - When you apply for a DVRO in court, the court will schedule a full hearing, generally within three weeks.
+- Temporary (ex parte) Restraining Order (TRO) - When you apply for a DVRO in court, the court will schedule a full hearing, generally within three weeks.
 In the meantime, if you are in present danger and require immediate protection, you can request a “temporary (ex parte) restraining order,” which lasts until the full court hearing.

-Our Roseville domestic violence attorney can help you obtain a restraining order to protect you against further harm.
+Our Roseville domestic violence attorney can help you seek a restraining order to protect you against further harm.
 Do not hesitate to obtain our experienced and compassionate legal services and let us guide you through the process from start to finish.

 Obtain a consultation with a helpful lawyer from our team at the Bez Law Firm, P.C.
 Our Roseville domestic violence attorneys have devoted their careers to helping families like yours.
 We're here to stand up for you and to protect your rights.